Carbon Feedback

 Ocean carbon feedbacks

+(CO2) or as methane (CH4) emissions.
 This effect is called carbon feedback.

 Peatlands and permafrost

 Carbon from warming peatlands (Arctic and tropical), and from thawing permafrost (permanently frozen soils in the Arctic) is emitted mainly as methane and some CO2.
-Neither are included in the global temperature increase computer models so they are not being accounted for.
-Note that methane emissions are a source of CO2 by oxidation of methane in the atmosphere.
+Neither are included among the terrestrial carbon feedbacks and These sources hold double of all the carbon in the atmosphere.

 Arctic methane hydrate carbon (frozen solid methane gas) in the ocean floor sediment of the Arctic